Educational Content

 5. If you have a chronic disease, avoid walking without an escort.

-6. 30 minutes of walking for 5 days a week improves body health, and avoids the risks of physical inactivity, which ranks fourth in the world among the main risk factors for death.
+30 minutes of walking for 5 days a week can help you improve your health and avoid the risks of physical inactivity, the fourth leading cause of early death globally.

 Fourthly: Umrah in Ramadan

-For a safe Umrah in Ramadan, do not forget to take precautions from your medicines that you need.
+For a safe Umrah in Ramadan, do not forget to take your prescription medicines.

-For more information for patients with asthma and diabetes and to avoid heat stress during Umrah, you can visit the following link.
+For more information for patients with asthma and diabetes and to avoid heat stress during Umrah, click here.

 General guidelines for the breastfeeding mother in Ramadan: